 For wrapping, the mechanism -

-Generates temporary random AES key of ulAESKeyBits length.
+Generates a temporary random AES key of ulAESKeyBits length.
 This key is not accessible to the user - no handle is returned.

 Wraps the AES key with the wrapping RSA key using CKM_RSA_PKCS_OAEP with parameters of OAEPParams.

-Wraps the target key with the temporary AES key using CKM_AES_KEY_WRAP_PAD (RFC5649) .
+Wraps the target key with the temporary AES key using CKM_AES_KEY_WRAP_KWP ([AES KEYWRAP] section 6.3) .

-Zeroizes the temporary AES key
+Zeroizes the temporary AES key.

 Concatenates two wrapped keys and outputs the concatenated blob.
+The first is the wrapped AES key, and the second is the wrapped target key.

 The recommended format for an asymmetric target key being wrapped is as a PKCS8 PrivateKeyInfo